Computing at St Richard's

 Pupil voice shows that children enjoy their Computing learning throughout school.
 The following comments have been gathered from pupil voice, where children were given time to discuss their learning in Computing.

-• ''We use computers in lots of subjects like history and English."
+- ''We use the iPads in lots of subjects like Geography, History and English."

-• "At home I use my smartwatch, tablet and laptop."
+- "At home I use my smart TV, tablet and phone online."

 Computing Policy